Then you’ve arrived at the ideal location.

 Remove Any Potential Hazards from Your Dog’s Environment

 Your dog’s seizures can be harmful.
-If your dog has an attack, he or she may lose control of their body.
+If your dog has an attack, it may lose control of its body.
 Hence it would help if you tried to keep them from rolling off the ground.

 Remove any obstructions from the area around them to ensure their safety.

 Dogs with seizures often feel bewildered, ill, and tired when they wake up.
 When a dog is recovering from a stroke, it’s not uncommon for them to become aggressive.